cs573-22s/a2-DataVis-5ways/README.md

 ## Technical Achievements
-- **Python**Adding in a color to manufacturer dictionary in the Python graph to allow for each manufacturer to have a specific color.
+- **Python**: Adding in a color to manufacturer dictionary in the Python graph to allow for each manufacturer to have a specific color.

 ## Design Achievements
 - **Tableau**: In the Tableau graph, I set up each dot so that the user could hover over and see what its specific detail was.